 During the pandemic the doors of many museums were forced to close their doors temporarily.
 We built upon our already nimble international remote production methodologies to support the production of exhibition tours to provide access to visitors from their home, and in turn captured video records of curatorial work.

 Anna Chiaretta Lavatelli, the owner and producer behind Solid Pink Productions, has worked with moving image for the past 20 years, from small-gauge experimental film to cinematic digital productions.
 She also has over 15 years of experience working as a museum technologist, film director, editor, and cinematographer–a regular Jacqueline of all trades.
 Her extensive experience working with living artists throughout her career has supported the creation of original content that illuminates artistic practice and intellectual processes of the most important artists and thinkers of our time.

 We work with production crew around the world and are constantly expanding our network.
-Woman-owned and operated, Solid Pink Productions is a supporter of those who have been marginalized by the film industry.
+Woman-owned and operated, Solid Pink Productions is a supporter of those who have been marginalized by the film and video production industry.
 We are committed to hiring the best talent while prioritizing the hiring of people from communities and backgrounds that are underrepresented in the film and video production field.
-If you work in film production (sound, camera, post) please feel free to share your reel, tell us about yourself, and what kinds of projects you do your best work on.
+If you work in film production (sound, camera, post) please feel free to email us; share your reel, tell us about yourself, and what kinds of projects make your work shine.